 - Activate the Video transformation filter and hit Save.

 Note: Activate the Rotate video filter if the video was rotated at an angle like 59 degrees.

 - In the Convert dialog, don’t forget to choose a Destination file and press Start.

 - Hit Play to begin the transformation process.

 The video will be rotated and the changes will be permanently saved in the destination file.
 If the player minimizes, bring it back up.
 If the transformation process has not started, press Play in VLC controls.
 The position seeker will show the progress of the conversion.

 - Correcting a video that has been taken in the wrong way or angle.
 For example the person who took the video decides to rotate the camera device while taking the video.
 One way to watch it normally is to rotate it by VLC.

 - Watching the video in style by rotating it in a certain angle.

-- Filling up a portrait video to the entire area of a wide screen.
+- Filling up a portrait video of the entire area of a widescreen.
 When a video’s height is longer than the width, the screen displays black areas on the left and right.
 In such a case, rotating the video by 90 degrees or 270 degrees will help fill up the entire monitors which have more width then height normally.